Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 • movements;

 In a calm position, the pain is muffled, becomes dull, and also tingling or throbbing.
-The appearance of sharp discomfort is associated with damage mainly to the periosteum, and not to the bone structure as a whole.
-It is here that many receptors are located that transmit a signal to the brain about an injury.
+The appearance of sharp unpleasant sensations is associated with damage primarily to the periosteum, and not to the bone structure as a whole.
+This is where many receptors are located that transmit a signal to the brain about injury.

-In addition, tissue swells in the damaged area.
-Edema sometimes increases in front of the eyes, in the process of observation.
-It usually goes away after a day or so.
-Hematomas and edema occur more often with fractures than with cracks.
-Painful sensations and swelling of tissues severely restrict movement.
-The position of the leg becomes forced - it is selected by the victims to reduce pain.
+In addition, the tissue in the damaged area swells.
+Swelling sometimes increases before our eyes during observation.
+It usually goes away at least a day later.
+Hematomas and swelling occur more often with fractures than with cracks.
+Painful sensations and swelling of tissues greatly limit movement.
+The position of the leg becomes forced - it is selected by the victim to reduce pain.

-After examining the symptoms of a crack in the leg, the traumatologist directs the patient for an X-ray examination.
-Based on its data, the type of injury is accurately determined - a fracture, crack or bruise.
-Also, the size of the damage and the condition of nearby tissues are established from the picture.
+Having studied the symptoms of a crack in the leg, the traumatologist refers the patient for an X-ray examination.
+Based on its data, the type of injury is accurately determined - fracture, crack or bruise.
+The size of the damage and the condition of nearby tissues are also determined from the image.

-The subsequent tactics of treating the patient depends on the accuracy and timeliness of the diagnosis.
+Subsequent treatment tactics for the patient depend on the accuracy and timeliness of diagnosis.
 Sometimes doctors find it necessary to conduct a nuclear magnetic resonance or scan of the affected bone.
-So it will be possible to more accurately determine the depth of its damage.
+This way it will be possible to more accurately determine the depth of its damage.

-As soon as a crack is obtained, it is desirable to apply cold to the damaged area.
-After that, you need to go to the traumatologist.
-The main rules for the treatment of such injuries:
+As soon as a crack is obtained, it is advisable to apply cold to the damaged area.
+After this, you need to go to a traumatologist.
+The main rules for healing such injuries:

 • absolute peace;